rrwen/freeboard-leaflet-realtime/README.md

 ### Upload to npm

 1. Update the version in `package.json`
-2. Run tests and check for OK status
-3. Generate documentation
-4. Login to npm
+2. Login to npm
-5. Publish to npm
+3. Publish to npm

 ```
-npm test
-npm run docs
 npm login
 npm publish
 ```